ewory.com logo

 How do I calculate my due date without knowing my LMP?

-If your periods are irregular, a dating ultrasound in the first trimester is the best way to estimate gestational age.
-The ultrasound measures the crown-rump length of the fetus.
+If your periods are irregular or unknown, a dating ultrasound in the first trimester is the most accurate way to estimate gestational age.
+The ultrasound measures the crown-rump length of the fetus to determine the estimated due date.

 Can my due date change?

 Yes.
-If an early ultrasound shows a significant discrepancy from the LMP-based date, your provider may adjust the due date.
-Later ultrasounds are less accurate for dating.
+If an early ultrasound shows a significant discrepancy (more than 7 days) from the LMP-based date, your provider may adjust the due date.
+Later ultrasounds are less accurate for dating because babies grow at different rates.

 What is the difference between gestational age and fetal age?

-Gestational age counts from LMP (includes ~2 weeks before conception).
-Fetal age (embryonic age) counts from actual conception and is about 2 weeks less.
+Gestational age counts from the first day of your last menstrual period (includes ~2 weeks before conception).
+Fetal age (embryonic age) counts from actual conception and is about 2 weeks less than gestational age.

 Is it safe to exercise during pregnancy?

 In most healthy pregnancies, moderate exercise is recommended.
-The ACOG suggests at least 150 minutes of moderate activity per week.
-Always consult your healthcare provider.
+The American College of Obstetricians and Gynecologists (ACOG) suggests at least 150 minutes of moderate-intensity activity per week.
+Walking, swimming, and prenatal yoga are popular safe choices.

 Sources